dogecoin/dogecoin/INSTALL.md

   The following are developer notes on how to build Dogecoin on your native platform, using the dependencies as provided by your system's package manager.
+  Before starting, ensure your system is updated and has the latest security patches.
+  Outdated libraries can render the entire system, including Dogecoin Core, vulnerable.
   They are not complete guides, but include notes on the necessary libraries, compile flags, etc.